Intro

 The VOIP solution from the German provider Satellite might be of interest to you if you only have contact with one main person.
 When you sign up for this app, you are provided with a German +49156xxx number (you will need a German address and access to post at this address in order for you to activate the app).

-By sharing your app login details, your regular contact back in SA can download the App and log into the Satellite App using your Satellite app credentials.
+By sharing your app login details, your regular contact back in SA can download the App and log in to the Satellite App using your Satellite app credentials.
 For this, your contact might have to open a separate German app store account, since the Satellite app is only available on the German app store – and not on the SA iTunes or Google Play stores.
-For a guide on how to do this, see here for Apple and here for Android).
+For a guide on how to do this, see here for Apple and here for Android.

-Once your contact has installed the app and logged into the app, you can reach your contact via the allocated +49156xxx number using your German mobile phone rates (or free minutes).
+Once your contact has installed the app and logged in, you can reach your contact via the allocated +49156xxx number using your German mobile phone rates (or free minutes).
 The app will then ring in SA on your contact’s phone.
-What is especially interesting is that each month the Satellite app is credited with 100 free minutes at zero cost (free minutes that are really free!), which your contact can phone your German landline or mobile number directly from the Satellite app.
+What is especially interesting is that each month, the Satellite app is credited with 100 free minutes at zero cost (free minutes that are really free!), which your contact can phone your German landline or mobile number directly from the Satellite app.
 This can work quite well if you only want to keep in contact with one specific person back in SA.

 Summary